Joe Fresh: Concept

-In 2004, Loblaw approached Joe Mimran, co-founder of the Club Monaco retail chain and the name behind the Alfred Sung brand, to collaborate on a new fashion line.
-Mimran, who had previously worked with Loblaw on its President's Choice Home Collection, was tasked with creating a clothing line for adults, a market segment the company had not explored before.
+In 2004, Loblaw approached Joe Mimran, a co-founder of the Club Monaco retail chain and the name behind the Alfred Sung brand, with the idea of creating a new fashion line.
+Mimran had previously worked with Loblaw in developing its President's Choice Home Collection of merchandise.
+While the company had offered children's clothing in its superstores, it had never targeted the adult market.

 "We had no idea what the consumer would want from a food store; we had no idea whether the prices would resonate, whether they wanted casual dress versus something dressier.
 Everything that was done at that time, we did it really without very much research.
 We just said let's build a line, let's design the stores, the marketing, the [rounded dollar] price points.
 We went with bright colours and tasty colours because it was a food store, and all of these things were all done intuitively, and it worked."

-Mimran emphasized the importance of maintaining the integrity of product design while offering a reasonable price point.
-Additionally, practical considerations played a role, as the clothing line needed to withstand the wear and tear of shopping carts and the flow of supermarket traffic.
+Mimran noted that both "integrity of product design" and a "killer price point" were key, along with the practical considerations associated with selling a clothing line in a supermarket, since both the retail environment and merchandise "had to stand up to the wear and tear of shopping carts and the traffic flow."